 - Small groups and class discussion

 - Presentations and lectures

 - Individual and group research

-- Using on-line video resources

-- Improving your note-making

 - Independent research

 - Devising experiments to test ideas

 - Planning and writing essays

 - Writing for specific purposes and audiences

 - Quizzes and learning games

 - Effective revision

 Students prepare lessons by reading and research; we have excellent resources in the LRC and on-line.
 We then share and discuss ideas in the classroom.
 Our student feedback is outstanding: students especially love the fun we have in discussions, the quizzes and learning fascinating new things!